mayank-meragi/flow/doc/EXTENSION_CHECKLIST.md

     - [x] Add a button to remove (uninstall) an extension.
 - [x] **Action Popup:**
     - [x] Create `ExtensionToolbarView.swift` to display icons for enabled extensions.
-    - [x] Render icons from the `action.default_icon` manifest key.
+    - [x] Render icons from the `action` or `browser_action` manifest keys.
-    - [x] Implement `action.onClicked` handling to open the `action.default_popup` HTML file in a popover.
+    - [x] Implement popup handling for `action.default_popup` or `browser_action.default_popup`.

-## Minimum Viable Product (MVP): A Fully Functional Extension
+## Minimum Viable Product (MVP): Common API Support

-The goal of this phase is to support a truly functional extension that can interact with the browser, manage its state, and respond to user actions.
+The goal of this phase is to support a core set of APIs that are common to both MV2 and MV3, enabling a wide range of functional extensions.

-### 1. Advanced UI & Developer Features
+### 1. UI & Developer Features
 - [ ] **Enhanced Developer Mode:**
     - [ ] In the dashboard, display extension IDs and other metadata for developers.
 - [ ] **Options Page Support:**